-The CCmI tool 3 supports autonomous non-visual editing of diagrams as well as realtime collaboration.
-It allows simultaneous access to a shared diagram by augmenting a graphical display with non-visual auditory and haptic views combining hierarchical and spatial models of representation.
-The tool supports user-defined diagram templates which allows it to accommodate various types of nodes-and-links diagrams such as organisation and flow charts, UML and database diagrams and transport maps.
+We chose to focus on nodes-and-links diagrams because they are frequently encountered in the workplace and we already have evaluated a single user version for audio-only interaction with such diagrams [19].
+A set of requirements was thus drawn together from the workshop and other discussions to form the input to the iterative development process that followed in which a cross-modal collabroative tool was developed.
+Our tool supports autonomous non-visual editing of diagrams as well as real-time collaboration.
+It allows simultaneous access to a shared diagram by augmenting a graphical display with non-visual auditory and haptic displays combining hierarchical and spatial models of representation.
+The tool supports user-defined diagram templates which allows it to accommodate various types of nodes-and-links diagrams such as organisation and flow charts, UML and database diagrams and transportation maps.

-3.2.1 Graphical View
+3.1.
+Graphical View

-Figure 2 shows a screenshot of the graphical view of the tool.
+Figure 1 shows a screenshot of the graphical view of the tool.
 This view presents the user with an interface similar to typical diagram editors where a toolbar is provided containing various functions to create and edit diagram content.
 The user construct diagrams by using the mouse to select the desired editing function and has the ability to access and edit various object parameters such as labels, position, etc.